-Associate Kelsey Miller joined Point B's Seattle market in August 2015, after interning with Point B during college.
+Senior Associate Kelsey Miller joined Point B's Seattle market in August 2015, after interning with Point B during graduate school.
 She loves the genuine culture, the flexibility to create her own career path, and above all, the people.

 Why did you join Point B?

 I was introduced to Point B during graduate school.
 It fit all of my standard checkboxes: location, industry, size, and career opportunities, among others.
 However, it was the only company that fit a checkbox one of my mentors called, "the place [to work] that feels like home."
 Point B is filled with authentic, values-driven people and it is a place where I am encouraged to bring my true self each day.

 How would you describe the culture at Point B?